 There are at least four or five active ingredients produced by cannabis that affect pain.
 Alone, each active ingredient may reduce pain.
 But, it is the synergy of multiple active ingredients that is likely to be most effective for pain.
-Typically THCA or CBD are used in the daytime because they are non-sedating and non-psychoactive.
+Typically THCA is used in the daytime because they are non-sedating and non-psychoactive.
 THC or CBN are used at night for sleep.

-The CESC, a non-profit research group recently released the first clues on dosage of smoked cannabis flower for pain.
-In an observational study called The Dosing Project, Participants reported a significant reduction in pain of smoking or vaporizing ½ to ¾ of a gram of cannabis flower.
-Dr. Raphael Mechoulam, founder of the Endocannabinoid System recommends 10 milligrams per kilogram body weight of CBD per day to maximize the anti-inflammatory effect.
-The average adult would need 100 mg to 200 mg doses of CBD to approach the recommended amount.
+The CESC, a non-profit research group recently released the first clues on the dosage of smoked cannabis flower for pain.
+In an observational study called The Dosing Project, Participants reported a significant reduction in pain from smoking or vaporizing ½ to ¾ of a gram of cannabis flower.
 Scientists are still in an investigational phase in our understanding of cannabis product dosing.
-With more study and better products, pain relief will improve using cannabis products.
+With more studies and better products, pain relief will improve using cannabis products.